JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/detachments.md

 ## Example

 > The party is setting up camp deep in the forest, adjacent to a modest waterfall.
 It is nearly nightfall, and everyone is on high alert.
-Unbeknownst to the party, a colony of Traitor-Rats [3 HP, 5 STR, 15 DEX, 4 WIL, bite (d6), _detachment_] makes its home here.
+Unbeknownst to the party, a colony of Traitor-Rats [3 HP, 5 STR, 15 AGL, 4 PRS, bite (d6), _detachment_] makes its home here.

 **Warden**: _"Just as the sun finally dips behind the trees, you each hear an unusual noise, not unlike the tsk-tsk-tsk of an overbearing uncle.
 As you listen, it begins to grow both in volume and tempo, then quickly becomes somewhat uncomfortable to listen to.
 As you survey the perimeter of the campsite, you see dozens of small, rat-like creatures with enormous eyes watching your party.
 They appear to be the source of the strange sound, and they are moving closer!
 By the way, we're going to treat these creatures as a detachment until further notice."_

-**Freya**: _"Will we need to make DEX saves in order to attack before these things?
+**Freya**: _"Will we need to make AGL saves in order to attack before these things?
 Assuming they intend to do us harm, that is."_

 **Warden**: _"No, you have enough time to make the first move."_